microsoft/code-with-engineering-playbook/agile-development/stand-ups/readme.md

 After that point, the stand-up is concluded.

 As a good practice, the items in the parking lot take place right after the stand-up.
-However, you can opt to discuss the parking lot items another time before the next stand-up.
+However, you can opt to discuss the parking lot items at another time before the next stand-up.
 The participation in the parking lot discussion is optional for all members except those explicitly needed for discussion of the issues raised.

 > The term **parking lot** refers to a bucket of comments, concerns, or questions that will be discussed and/or addressed at a later point with potentially fewer contributors.
 This is part of a strategy to avoid letting the discussion in a meeting shift to a subject that is not aligned with the meeting goals and/or decisions.